auth0/docs/articles/connections/social/apple.md

 Auth0 enables you to use the Sign In with Apple (SIWA) capability to provide Apple-based authentication to your applications.
 You can include SIWA for your native Apple applications, web applications, or applcations that run on other platforms (such as Android).

 ::: warning
-The [Apple App Store Developer Guidelines](https://developer.apple.com/app-store/review/guidelines/#sign-in-with-apple) require that SIWA must be available in all applications that exclusively use third-party sign-in options such as Facebook or Google.
+The [Apple App Store Developer Guidelines](https://developer.apple.com/app-store/review/guidelines/#sign-in-with-apple) require that SIWA must be available in all applications that exclusively use third-party sign-in options, such as Facebook or Google.
 :::

 ## Prerequisites

 Before you add support for SIWA to your app, you'll need:

 * An [Apple Developer](https://developer.apple.com/programs/) account, which is a paid account with Apple.
-(There is no free trial available unless you are part of their [iOS Developer University Program](https://developer.apple.com/support/compare-memberships/).).
+(There is no free trial available unless you are part of their [iOS Developer University Program](https://developer.apple.com/support/compare-memberships/).)

 ## How it works